robertsweetman/module_4/mdbook/src/1_current_state.md

 In most cases each tender has an accompanying PDF that contains more information about the bid process for that particular tender.
 These PDF's are not always comprehensive and don't always require the same bid process but they do supply the AI pipeline a lot of valuable context when it comes to deciding whether to bid on something or not.

 However, from a database point of view, the entire PDF is being stored as a long text string in an accompanying pdf_content column which is linked to the main eTenders table via the resource_id key.
-REF: check this!!

 ## Key Findings

 From talking to stakeholders there has been some very clear feedback.

-Reducing the daily tender analysis time has benefited the sales team but the strictly linear workflow (get, parse, analyse, alert) doesn't really leverage the database to deliver further business value beyond this one process.
+Reducing the daily tender analysis time has benefited the sales team but the strictly linear workflow (get, parse, analyse, alert) doesn't really leverage the database to deliver further business value beyond automating this one process.
+Effectively the business value is somewhat limited, given the maintenance and support requirements.

 There are also technical challenges in the way this proof-of-concept (POC) has been delivered:

 - Runs in AWS, not Azure
-- The business only runs Azure hosted infra
+  - The companies own infra runs in Azure so this is a general blocker to wider adoption
   - The support/ops team are not set up to support AWS hosted apps
 - Uses Rust for Lambda's
   - The business isn't familiar with Rust and can't support it properly
 - The Postgresql database is still open to the internet
+  - This is a significant security issue
 - While this is a pragmatic solution for a POC it's not okay for any sort of production system

-PUT MORE HERE
+The current implementation blocks further integrations with other business processes and tools, both from a sales/commercial and technical point of view.

 <!--
 Highlight key findings and provide actional recommendations